Quantum Resource Assay for the Grid-Based Simulation of the Photodynamics of Pyrazine: Cost Evaluation

 In grid-based methods, the size of the simulation environment and the density of grid points over this space must be selected such that the wavefunction is accurately represented throughout the simulated time window without using an excessively dense grid.
 We also need to make sure that the simulation environment is large enough to model the physics without introducing any significant artificial reflections at the boundaries.

-In Tables~\ref{table spatial ran} and~\ref{table spatial res}, we report the Zero Point Energy (ZPE) of the initial state as a function of the spatial range and grid density in dimensionless normal coordinates; the energies were calculated as
+In Tables~\ref{table spatial ran} and~\ref{table spatial res}, we report the numerical energies of the six lowest vibrational states as a function of the spatial range and grid density in dimensionless normal coordinates; the energies were calculated as

-with each term evaluated in real and momentum space respectively.
+with each term evaluated in real and momentum space, respectively.
 We conducted two sets of systematic convergence tests: first, by fixing the spatial resolution and varying the spatial range (Table~\ref{table spatial ran}) to determine the smallest domain ensuring energy convergence, and second, by fixing this optimal size and adjusting the spatial resolution (Table~\ref{table spatial res}) to identify the minimal number of grid points that retains accuracy.
-After testing a range of spatial parameters, we found that the computed ZPE is fully converged to within 0.5 neV of the exact value when 16 grid points are used to express each dimensionless normal mode, where each mode has a range of $Q = [-5,5]$.
+While the higher excited states require finer grids over larger ranges for full convergence, the grid of 16 points within the range of $Q \in [-5,5]$ was considered sufficient for the present analysis, which provides a satisfactory level of accuracy in the eigenenergies of the six states examined.

 In addition, we validate that the size of the simulation environment is large enough to capture the essential time-dependent physics.
 Taking the simulation coordinates of $Q=[-5,5]$ and 16 grid points for each coordinate, we performed a time evolution of the system using 2048 time steps within a total time of around 264~fs.
 Figure~\ref{fig:spatial} shows the maximum values of the probability density at the extreme ends of the simulation range during that simulated time, evaluated as: